 First Presbyterian Church

 Basic Needs for Short-Term Crisis

 Lake Wales Care Center exists because our neighbors care about what happens to those in our community.
-As a result of their care, neighbors who are able share their time, dollars, food, and household goods with those who have needs.
+As a result of their care, neighbors share their time, dollars, food, and household goods with those who have needs.

 Lake Wales Care Center serves as the bridge between those who can share today, and those who have needs today.
 The hope is that those who have needs today will one day be able to reach out and share with someone else.

 You can discover more about our Family Services & Basic Needs program below.

 On a limited basis, we are able to provide an opportunity for those in our community who are facing an unexpected loss of income or an unexpected necessary expense.

 We provide this through a CARE plan, which often includes:

 - Volunteer Hours

 - Life skills class attendance (finance, relationships, etc.)